openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 _Complication_ is a term from traditional watchmaking, where it describes addition to the main watchface - as another small window or sub-dial (with date, day of the week, moon phase, etc.).
 Wear OS 2.0 brings that metaphor to allow custom data providers, like weather, notifications, fitness counters and more - to be added to any watchfaces that support complications.

-AndroidAPS Wear OS app supports complications since build `2.6`, and allow any third party watchface that supports complications to be configured to display AAPS related data (BG with the trend, IOB, COB, etc.).
+AAPS Wear OS app supports complications since build `2.6`, and allow any third party watchface that supports complications to be configured to display AAPS related data (BG with the trend, IOB, COB, etc.).

 Complications also serve as **shortcut** to AAPS functions.
 By tapping them you can open AAPS related menus and dialogs (depending on complication type and configuration).